 Selection of the Highlands County “Champion for Children” begins with nominations submitted by the general public.
-Every year since 2000, the Champion for Children Foundation and the Children’s Services Council have issued a call seeking nominees who each meet the following basic criteria:
+Every year since 2000, the Champion for Children Foundation has issued a call seeking nominees who meet the following criteria:

 - Resides in Highlands County